Frame Interpolation with Consecutive Brownian Bridge Diffusion: Experiments

 \subsection{Experimental Results}

-\textbf{Quantitative Results.} Our method is compared with recent open-source state-of-the-art VFI methods, including ABME~\cite{park2021ABME}, MCVD~\cite{voleti2022mcvd}, VFIformer~\cite{lu2022video}, IFRNet~\cite{Kong_2022_CVPR}, AMT~\cite{licvpr23amt}, UPR-Net~\cite{jin2023unified}, EMA-VFI~\cite{zhang2023extracting}, and LDMVFI~\cite{danier2023ldmvfi}.
+\textbf{Quantitative Results.} Our method is compared with recent open-source state-of-the-art VFI methods, such as ABME~\cite{park2021ABME}, MCVD~\cite{voleti2022mcvd}, VFIformer~\cite{lu2022video}, IFRNet~\cite{Kong_2022_CVPR}, AMT~\cite{licvpr23amt}, UPR-Net~\cite{jin2023unified}, EMA-VFI~\cite{zhang2023extracting}, and LDMVFI~\cite{danier2023ldmvfi}.
 The evaluation is reported in LPIPS/FloLPIPS/FID (lower the better), shown in Table~\ref{tab:results}.
-We evaluate VFIformer, IFRNet, AMT, UPR-Net, and EMA-VFI with their trained weights, and other results are provided in the appendix of LDMVFI~\cite{danier2023ldmvfi}.
-Models with different versions in the number of parameters are all chosen to be the largest ones.
-With the same autoencoder as LDMVFI~\cite{danier2023ldmvfi}, our method (denoted as ours$\dagger$) generally achieves better performance than LDMVFI, indicating the effectiveness of our consecutive Brownian Bridge diffusion.
-Moreover, with an improved autoencoder, our method (denoted as ours) generally achieves state-of-the-art performance.
+We evaluate VFIformer, IFRNet, AMT, UPR-Net, and EMA-VFI with their provided weights, and other results are from the appendix of LDMVFI~\cite{danier2023ldmvfi}.
+Models with different versions in the number of parameters are chosen to be the largest ones.
+With the same autoencoder as LDMVFI~\cite{danier2023ldmvfi}, our method (ours$\dagger$) achieves better performance than LDMVFI, indicating the effectiveness of our consecutive Brownian Bridge Diffusion.
+Moreover, with an improved autoencoder, our method (denoted as ours) achieves state-of-the-art performance.
 It is important to note that we achieve much better FloLPIPS than other SOTAs, indicating our interpolated results achieve stronger motion consistency.
-In a few datasets, our method does not achieve the best performance in FID or LPIPS because our autoencoder is still converging.

 \textbf{Qualitative Results.} In Table~\ref{tab:results}, our consecutive Brownian Bridge diffusion with the autoencoder in LDMVFI~\cite{danier2023ldmvfi} (denoted as our$\dagger$) generally achieves better quantitative results than LDMVFI, showing our method is effective.
 We include qualitative visualization in Figure~\ref{fig:compare our daggar} to support this result.
 Moreover, as mentioned in Section~\ref{sec:intro}, we find that the autoencoder in~\cite{danier2023ldmvfi} usually reconstructs overlaid images, and therefore we propose a new method of reconstruction.
 We provide examples to visualize the reconstruction results with our autoencoder and LDMVFI's autoencoder for comparison, shown in Figure~\ref{fig:compare}.
 All examples are from SNU-FILM extreme~\cite{choi2020channel}, which contains relatively large motion changes in neighboring frames.